LABORA-INF-UFG/oaisim-free5gc-install/README.md

 ```
 It will be start the process of deployment the elements of **OAISim + free5GC**.
 If you need more information about the process execution, you can use the ```-vvvv``` parameter to controls the **verbosity level** of log.
 This parameter can be adjusted in five diferent levels (```-v```, ```-vv```, ```-vvv``` or ```-vvvv```).

+One of the objectives of this project is to automate steps for setting up the _test environment_ involving OAISIm + free5GC.
+The configuration steps can be difficult and can lead to several problems, for example, OAISim is composed in two elements, _enB_ as _UE_.
+For this two elements to work, it's necessary modify  ```rcc.band7.tm1.nfapi.conf``` and ```ue.nfapi.conf```.

 You have the option to customize the deployment process, all customization parameters are presented in [section 5.](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install/blob/master/README.md#5---customize-the-deployment-process)